Information for New Admits

-Once an accepted student has confirmed seat acceptance, the Nursing Site the student has been accepted to will send additional information on course registration and orientation.
+Once an accepted student has confirmed seat acceptance, the learning site to which the student has been accepted will send additional information on course registration and orientation.
 This information will be available before registration begins in July.

-Any student admitted to the Program after July will be contacted by the specific Nursing Site once they are notified of the acceptance.
+Any student admitted to the program after July will be contacted by the specific learning site once they are notified of the acceptance.

-Additional critical requirements, coordinated by the Nursing Sites:
+Additional Pre-clinical Requirements, Coordinated by the Learning Sites:

-Once accepted to the Bachelor of Science in Nursing (BScN) (Collaborative) program, there are other critical requirements that must be met.
-These requirements must be completed by the deadline date listed in your Orientation Package.
-(The Nursing Sites, not the Undergraduate Nursing Admissions Office, coordinate these requirements.)
+Once accepted to the Bachelor of Science in Nursing (BScN) (Collaborative) program, there are pre-clinical requirements that must be met.
+These requirements must be completed by the deadline date listed in your orientation package.
+(The learning sites, not the Undergraduate Nursing Admissions Office, coordinate these requirements.)

 - Student Information Form